npostulart/gulp-compass-imagehelper/README.md

 * ```items[i].hash``` MD5 Hash of the file, used for cache-busting

 ## Credits
+* Thanks to [Philipp Schreier](https://github.com/phlppschrr) who built this plugin initially as [gulp-compass-imagehelper](https://github.com/phlppschrr/gulp-compass-imagehelper)
 * Thanks to Hugo Giraudel: I included two sass functions for casting string to number [found in his blog post.](http://hugogiraudel.com/2014/01/15/sass-string-to-number/)
 * The icons in the example directory are taken from [Google/Material Design Icons](https://github.com/google/material-design-icons)
 * Some code lines are taken from [https://github.com/Sunify/gulp-baseimg](https://github.com/Sunify/gulp-baseimg)

 ### License